 - Luminosity mask actions.
 I really like the ones Jimmy McIntyre offers.

 - Noise reduction software.
-You can use the one provided by Lightroom/ACR, but I prefer Nik Dfine myself.
+You can use the one provided by Lightroom/ACR, or you can use 3rd party software.

 One other note - I use a Mac for my photo work.
 I'll try to be as platform-agnostic as I can, but there's nothing platform-specific here.